 New York City is home to 46 Fortune 500 companies.
 Its gross metropolitan product of $1.7 trillion is the largest of any American city and represented approximately 9% of the American economy.
 If it were a nation, the city would have the 16th-highest GDP in the world.
 New York's constantly expanding economy is the main reason why millions have immigrated to the city, from all over the world and all over the country over the past 2 centuries of the city's growth.
 The city is the national center for several industries.
 It's the home of the two largest US stock exchanges (NYSE, NASDAQ) and many banks.
 The famous Wall Street is where the New York Stock Exchange (NYSE) is as well as the famous investment banks and financial investment firms.
 Wall Street is located in the Financial District of Lower Manhattan.

 The city is extremely well connected by air with flights from almost every corner of the world.
 Three large and several small airports serve the region.
-Both JFK and Newark are easily accessable with metro to and from the city.
-LaGuardia is not so if you arrive New York to and from this airport it's a bit more hassle to get to the city.
+Both JFK and Newark are easily accessible with metro to and from the city.
+LaGuardia is not so if you arrive New York to and from airport it's bit more hassle to get to the city.

 Most of NYC is laid out in a grid.
 By convention, Manhattan is spoken of as if it runs north to south (it's actually northeast to southwest), with streets running east and west and avenues running north and south.
 This makes it relatively easy and straightforward to find your way.
 Streets are numbered (except in downtown Manhattan) and the numbering rises as you go north.
 Most avenues are numbered from east to west (so First Ave is east of Second, etc.) below 59th St. Building numbering on avenues starts at the south end of the avenue and rises as you move north, while building numbering on streets starts at Fifth Ave (for the most part - see below) and increases as you go east or west crosstown.

+Remember that even if you have a walk signal, police cars, fire trucks, and ambulances can bypass red traffic lights.
+Always defer to these vehicles when walking.
 In most of the parks I have been to in New York, tame squirrels are most likely to approach you looking for nuts or similar food.
-If you have some they will most likely eat it out of Your hand.
+If you have some, they will most likely eat it out of Your hand.

-To ride the buses and subways in NYC it's most likely you'll need a MetroCard from The Metropolitan Transit Authority or MTA for use on the New York City bus and subway systems.
 While it is possible to pay bus fares using exact change (coins only), you must have a MetroCard to enter the subway system.
 Cards can be bought online, at station booths, at vending machines in subway stations, and at many grocery stores and newstands (look for a MetroCard sign on the store window).
 The vending machines in the stations accept credit cards; however, MetroCard vending machines will require that you type in your 5-digit zip code, or your regular PIN on international cards.
-There is a $1 fee for a new MetroCard.
+There is a $1 fee for a new MetroCard